scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/resource-group-template-functions.md

 <a id="uricomponenttostring" aria-hidden="true" />

 ## <a name="string-functions"></a>Tekenreeksfuncties
-Resource Manager biedt de volgende functies voor het werken met teken reeksen:
+Resource Manager provides the following functions for working with strings:

 * [base64](resource-group-template-functions-string.md#base64)
 * [base64ToJson](resource-group-template-functions-string.md#base64tojson)